sumup-oss/circuit-ui/.changeset/chilly-bobcats-rescue.md

 '@sumup/icons': minor
 ---

-Added new payment method icon `Eftpos` in size 24.
+Added a new `Eftpos` icon in size 24 to the payment method category and in size 32 to the card scheme category.